Hare SQ Negative Epoxy Photoresist for Microfluidics

 If you wish to pay in USD, GBP or AUD, please specify it in your PO.
 We can add the converted value in the required currency to the quote if requested.

 We ship worldwide from our warehouse in France.

-Please note that our shipping incoterms are DAP (Delivered At Place).
-Please contact us if you prefer using your own courrier account or have any question!
+Please note that our standard shipping incoterms are DAP (Delivered At Place), or EXW if using your own carrier.